-Ignoring for the slightly flared trousers, this is one of my favourite suits of the series.
-It’s just a shame to see this suit get so beat up.
-But the through the fistfight we get to see the suit from all angles, wide shots and close-ups, and we even get a peak at the lining.
-While Roger Moore’s suits in the 1970s appear a little outdated, they are still well tailored and allow James Bond the full range of movement he needs for a fight.
+Roger Moore’s marine blue suit in The Man with the Golden Gun is one of his most popular suits of the James Bond series due to the vibrant colour.
+It’s just a shame to see this suit get so beat up, but the throughout the dressing room fistfight we get to see the suit from all angles, wide shots and close-ups.
+We even get a peak at the flashy printed lining.
+While Roger Moore’s suits in the 1970s appear a little outdated due to wider lapels and flared trousers, they are still well tailored and allow James Bond the full range of movement he needs for a fight.
 And they really aren’t even all that outdated.
-The lapels and tie aren’t that wide, just on the wider side of classic.
-The shirt collar is a little bigger than typical today but it complements the shape of Roger Moore’s face.
+The lapels and tie aren’t all that wide, just on the wider side of classic, and the trousers are not even all that flared.
+The shirt collar is a little larger than typical today but it complements the shape of Roger Moore’s chiselled face.

-The cut is the same as Roger Moore’s other suits in The Man With The Golden Gun: a button two front, soft and slightly roped shoulder, deep double vents, slanted flap pockets, link-button cuff, and darted front, slightly flared trousers.
-The trousers have two button-through back pockets and no side pockets (which give a much more streamlined look in line with the darted front.
-Many people have problems with their side pockets gaping open on flat front trousers.
-Whilst the problem doesn’t exist on properly-fitted trousers, and darts help the fit, eliminating the pockets altogether is another solution.
+Cyril Castle made this suit in the same cut and style is the same as Roger Moore’s other single-breasted suits in The Man With The Golden Gun.
+The jacket has a button two front with a slightly low stance, a clean chest, soft and slightly roped shoulder, deep double vents, slanted flap pockets and link-button cuff.
+The trousers are cut with a darted front and slightly flared legs.
+There are front pockets across the bottom of the waistband and two button-through back pockets.
+The trousers have no side pockets, which gives them a much more streamlined look in line with the darted front.
+Many people have problems with their side pockets gaping open on flat front trousers, and whilst the problem doesn’t exist on properly-fitted trousers, helped by front darts, eliminating the pockets altogether is another solution.
 Side pockets, especially on-seam pockets, help to give more ease to the trousers when sitting down, functioning much like pleats.

 Starting in The Man With The Golden Gun, Bond wears his suit trousers with a belt, and here it’s a black textured belt.
-Though Roger Moore wears British suits, tailored by Cyril Castle, and shirts, made by Frank Foster, his belts and shoes are Italian.
-The belt is made by Gucci though the side-bit loafers are likely from Ferragamo.
+Though Roger Moore wears British suits, his belts and shoes are Italian.
+The belt is made by Gucci though the black side-bit loafers are likely from Ferragamo.

-The sky blue cotton voile shirt is a Bond classic, with it’s spread collar, front placket and two-button cocktail cuffs.
+The sky blue cotton voile shirt from Frank Foster is a Bond classic.
+Voile is the perfect shirting to pair with a suit for the warm weather in Beirut, as it is breathable and looks crisp, though it is rather transparent.
+Voile was a favourite of Roger Moore because he preferred his shirts lightweight.
+The shirt has a high spread collar with deep points that is a little of its time, a front placket with the stitching close to the centre, two-button cocktail cuffs and rear darts.
 The cuffs here a cut differently from the ones in Live and Let Die and look similar to the ones that Roger Moore wore in the sixth series of The Saint.
-The tie is a deep red satin.

 This suit is the subject of one of Roger Moore’s favourite stories from his Bond films.
 This was a favourite suit of Moore’s and had looked forward to wearing it in his personal life after the production of The Man with the Golden Gun ended.
 Producer Cubby Broccoli got word of this, and to play a prank on Moore he got up on a ladder and dumped a bucket of paste on Moore when the filming of this scene ended, ruining the beautiful suit.